isc-projects/kea/doc/sphinx/arm/hooks-lease-cmds.rst

 -  ``lease4-get-by-client-id`` - return all IPv4 leases with the specified
    client id.

--  ``lease6-get-by-duid`` - returns all IPv6 leases with the specified duid.
+-  ``lease6-get-by-duid`` - returns all IPv6 leases with the specified DUID.

 -  ``lease4-get-by-hostname`` - return all IPv4 leases with the specified
    hostname.